borntofrappe/borntofrappe/src/blog/the-webfont-you-may-see.md

 +fetch(event.request)
 ```

 Well, before you find the quick fix you end up with a completely unusable website.
-Every request fails as the browser becomes more befuddled than you, and every page prompts to the same cruel message: "_Failed to load resource_".
+Every request fails as the browser becomes more befuddled than you, and every page prompts the same cruel message: "_Failed to load resource_".
 Worse yet, you need a new service worker altogether. _And_, any existing window, any open tab would continue to serve the unservable app.

 Would never happen, right?

 Just use TypeScript?
 Thank you for the input, I hope to soon join you in the comfy realm of strict typing and helpful error messages.
 Unfortunately, it is beside the point.

-The point being you should to be careful with a service worker, evaluate the risks and rewards.
+The point being you should be careful with a service worker, evaluate the risks and rewards.

 Once again the limited scope of the website helps to make a decision.
 In trying to optimize _only_ the fonts, you want to: